logzio/logz-docs/_source/logzio_collections/_log-sources/lambda-extensions.md

 my_message: The sky is so blue
 ```

-To learn more about grok, read the [grok library](https://github.com/vjeantet/grok), [Logz.io's blog post](https://logz.io/blog/logstash-grok/), or watch [this introduction to grok video](https://logz.io/learn/introduction-to-the-logstash-grok/).
+This project uses an external module for its Grok parsing.
+To learn more about it, see the [grok library repo](https://github.com/vjeantet/grok).

 ### Nested fields